Background

 Family Finder Testing

 FTDNA’s version of autosomal chromosome testing for genealogical purposes is called Family Finder and is discussed elsewhere.
-For a project where the background of the project members are as diverse as are the Foxes in this project, it would be foolhardy to try to correlate results.
-Seven project members have elected this option so far and are following up on their own results.
+For a project where the project members have such diverse ancestry as do the Foxes in this project, it would be foolhardy to try to correlate results.
+Many project members have elected this option and are following up on their own results.
+FTDNA now makes available the use of a gedcom file to show ancestry and this is highly recommended.
+When multiple matches occur on the same segment a common ancestor may be indicated if all match each other on the same segment.
+This can be determined by having all upload their results to GEDmatch.

 Acknowledgements

-The group administrators would like to acknowledge the assistance of other project members who have spent hours analyzing data and making contacts.
+The administrators would like to acknowledge the assistance of other project members who have spent hours analyzing data and making contacts.
+David Edward Fox has been diligent in recruiting members and is co-author of the ISOGG paperhttps://jogg.info/wp-content/uploads/2021/09/81.003.pdf.
 Clay Fox has recruited members of the Vanfossen clan into the project and Dr. Lewis Fox has been recruiting Foxes with New Jersey ancestry.
 Genealogists John William Fox and Paul Fox have also been of great help in reviewing the paper trail and in soliciting prospective members.
 Terry Fox, John Gary Fox, Jon Myron Fox and Roland Fox have also been avid researchers and Roland was the one who got us Foxes into DNA testing in the first place.
 Kevin Archer Fox has also been very helpful in finding recruits and assessing results as has Kevin Daniel, a descendant of William Fox of Loudoun County, VA.

-James Neal Fox is project co-administrator and has done extensive studies that group Haplogroup R results into related clusters.
+James Neal Fox was project co-administrator for a long time and did extensive studies that grouped Haplogroup R results into related clusters.
 He also helped set up the Haplogroup L1/S26 (null39) Project at FTDNA.
 John Henry Fox has provided access to the Steadman Genealogy Books and, in general, project members have been most cooperative in supplying family background information.
-When this is done, the project administrator sees that their results are uploaded to the Ysearch database (though this is presently impossible.)
 All of us are unpaid volunteers.